zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-24-Camunda-Exporter-MVP/index.md

 * Maintenance: duplication of importer and archiver logic
 * Performance: Round trip (delay) of data visible to the user
 * Complexity: installation and operational complexity (we need separate pods to deploy)
-* Scalability: Importer are not scalable in the same way as Zeebe or brokers (and workload) are.
+* Scalability: The Importer is not scalable in the same way as Zeebe or brokers (and workload) are.

-These challenges we obviously wanted to overcome and the plan (as teasered earlier) is to get rid of the need of separate importers and archivers (and in general to have separate application; but this is a different topic).
+These challenges we obviously wanted to overcome and the plan (as mentioned earlier) is to get rid of the need of separate importers and archivers (and in general to have separate application; but this is a different topic).

 The plan for this project looks something like this: